DiagnosticNetwork/api/source/includes/_partners.md

     BusinessLongitude = (string) null,
     BusinessPhone = "+18005551234",
     MobilePhone = "+13105555678",
+    // if you're inviting the user to your group(s) GroupInvitations = new List<int> {
+      "group-one",
+      "group-two",
+      "group-three"
+    },
     CreateUser = true // or `false` for stub user
   }
 );